London, England (awaiting university approval)

 Classes, Study Sites and Excursions:

 Applications for the KU Winter Program in London are available from the Department of Psychology and the KU International Office.
 Selection is based on a variety of factors that include, but are not limited to, program objectives, cultural adaptability, and academic standing.
-This year's program is limited to 12 students and the application process will be competitive.
+Space in this year's program is limited and the application process will be competitive.

 Flight: Course participants are responsible for making their own plane reservations.
 Airfare is not included in the program fee.
-You will be informed which flights the instructor will be taking if you wish to join.
-Airfares are notoriously volatile and range for the moment (Fall 2013) from $800 to $1200.
+You will be informed which flights the instructors will be taking if you wish to join.
+Airfares are notoriously volatile and range for the moment (Spring 2015) from $800 to $1200.

 Meals: You will be responsible for lunch and dinner while in London.